-By default, the Quick Access Toolbar of Microsoft Word 2013 and Microsoft Excel 2013 contains only three options – Save, Undo and Redo.
+By default, the Quick Access Toolbar of Microsoft Word and Microsoft Excel contains only three options – Save, Undo and Redo.
 But, what if I say that this is possible to add more custom buttons?
 On the other hand, we often apply different formats such as Bold, Italic, Underline, Heading 1, Heading 2, etc, to our writings.
-Sometime, we need to apply more than one formats (bold, italic and underline or bold and heading 1, etc.) multiple times.
+Sometimes, we need to apply more than one format (bold, italic and underline or bold and heading 1, etc.) multiple times.
 Suppose, you need to do so 50 times.
 This would mean, to complete styling for one time, you need to click on three buttons or so.

-To get rid of this time consuming work, you can record a macro and create a shortcut button to implement multiple formats at once.
+To get rid of this time-consuming work, you can record a macro and create a shortcut button to implement multiple formats at once.
 Let us see how to do this.

 Record a Macro – Create button to add multiple formats

 This is very easy and not very time-consuming.
 You can do this in Word as well as Excel.
 The following steps are done with Word 2013, but Excel users can also follow these steps since they are the same.